This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-Best For: Pet owners looking for a gentle, affordable, and effective deodorizing spray with a subtle baby powder scent for regular use on dogs.
+Best For: Pet owners looking for a gentle, alcohol-free cologne with a light baby powder scent for regular use on sensitive-skinned dogs.

 Calming Scents for Dogs